top of page

 The Sun-Smart Collection

-She left hospital at sixteen and started writing
+I left hospital at sixteen and started writing soon after

-A raw, percussive document of a young woman's life in the aftermath of traumatic brain injury - the sex industry, the psychiatric system, the legal machinery that claimed to protect her.
+This is my first and most raw, and percussive documentation of my life as a young woman in the aftermath of a traumatic brain injury.
+My experiences included working in the sex industry, battles with the psychiatric system, and legal machinery that claimed to protect.
 Written in real time, from the inside.
-Nothing quite like it exists in Australian literature.
+I like to think nothing quite like it exists in Australian literature.

 Utterly.jpg